Exhibit Curated and Digitized by Cathy Dalton

 Cartoon of Rivermont Athletic Club Baseball Team 1912

-Identities listed: C. McLeod, TK.
+Identities listed: C. McLeod, T.K.
 Menafee, F. Scruggs, A. Campbell, S. Andrews, R. Campbell, WM.
 McLeod, R. James, S. Payne, J. Menafee, W. Flaherty

 Donated by Mrs. D. F. Dinsmore Scruggs (Claudia)